grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 * `extraServices.prometheus.processors` - These processors control the batch and memory size of metrics to bundle before sending them to the service.
 Only applies to metrics services using the OTLP or OTLPHTTP protocols.
-* `extraServices.prometheus.wal` - This controls the behavior of the Write Ahead Log that's used in the remote_write component.
+* `extraServices.prometheus.wal` - Controls the behavior of the Write Ahead Log that's used in the remote_write component.

 ## Logs